xdeama/personal-site-hugo/hugo/content/en/consulting/projects/wams.md

 ---
 translationKey: project-wams
 title: Real-time Wide Area Monitoring System (WAMS)
-description: "For a strategic initiative of two European transmission system operators, I am evolving a platform for real-time grid awareness that integrates high-resolution measurement data into a modular control center architecture."
+description: "For a technical study at a European transmission system operator, I developed a custom Phasor Data Concentrator (PDC) that demonstrated the complete data path from PMUs to LFR in compliance with IEEE C37.118."
 date: 2025-12-01T08:00:00+01:00
 draft: false
 layout: project